 The customer experience is the critical way in which companies distinguish themselves.
 Customers are more aware than ever that they can get a product from a variety of places, and they are likely to choose the one that delivers it at the right price and at the highest level of convenience.
-In order to provide the level of technical support that delivers the best possible experience, many retail companies are turning to an outsourced help desk.
+In order to provide the level of technical support that delivers the best possible experience, many retail companies are turning to managed help desk.

 Retail companies know that if their systems are down, even for a short period of time, they not only risk the sales that would have taken place during that time but also future sales as customers may remember their past experience.
 When faced with a choice of whether to use a company with a slowly loading website or having to re-enter their payment information, the customer may opt to try a competitor.

-Better Use of CIO’s Time and Resources — When using an outsourced help desk, the chief information officer (CIO) is able to release that aspect of their responsibility and focus more fully on the features and innovations that will deliver a better customer experience.
+Better Use of CIO’s Time and Resources — When using managed help desk, the chief information officer (CIO) is able to release that aspect of their responsibility and focus more fully on the features and innovations that will deliver a better customer experience.
 Their time is freed up to develop a vision for the direction of the company and consider the potential for new technology that may help other departments in the retail corporation realize their goals.

 Retail has become more technologically dependent, with CIOs managing an omnichannel supply chain, including functions related to buying and merchandising, as well as product information management and order fulfillment.
 What used to be a role that was mainly concerned with infrastructure to support enterprise resource planning (ERP) systems has become intricately involved with all stages of retail management.